dharuv26/STL_Library/README.md

 ## Introduction

 This C library offers a collection of foundational data structures and algorithms commonly used in software development.
 It is designed to be flexible and efficient, allowing you to work with generic data types.
-The library includes essential data structures like stacks, queues, priority queues (heaps), linked lists, and unordered maps (hash maps).
+The library includes essential data structures like stacks, queues, priority queues (heaps), linked lists, binary search trees and unordered maps (hash maps).
 Additionally, it provides a wide range of algorithms, including various sorting techniques and search methods.

 By focusing on modularity and performance, the library enables developers to implement efficient solutions to complex problems.
 Whether you're handling dynamic collections of data, searching through data sets, or performing complex sorting operations, this library provides well-tested and optimized implementations to help streamline development.
 The library is well-suited for students, hobbyists, and professionals working on systems-level programming or other C-based applications.
 <br/>